emberjs/website/source/blog/1991-07-13-the-ember-times-issue-55.md

 ## [Have you ever dreamt about creating your very own RFC? ✨](https://github.com/emberjs/rfcs/pulls)

-If you've wondered how **Request for Comments** come about, now you have a great chance to peak into its thought process, it might look like they pop up overnight, but there is actually a lot of work and support that goes into them before they are ready.
+If you've ever wondered how **Request for Comments** come about, now you have a great chance to peak into its thought process.
+It might look like they pop up overnight, but there is actually a lot of work and support that goes into them before they are ready.

-As an example, our beloved contributor <a href="https://github.com/jenweber" target="gh-user">@jenweber</a> is making an amazing job by putting together tutorials for `ember-cli`. 👏  More specifically basic commands and how to make your first addon.
+As an example, our beloved contributor [@jenweber](https://github.com/jenweber) is doing an amazing job by putting together tutorials for `ember-cli`. 👏 More specifically basic commands and how to make your first addon.

 In order for this specific RFC to be ready the following steps are being taken: